Wed, Sep 16 • 8am - 5pm

 Research shows that it typically takes 15 or more years to implement a new evidence-based practice.
 This is an issue for all hospitals, and data supports that Nebraska is no different.
-This summit will bring together perinatal stakeholders from across the state to gather and identify opportunities for improvement, as well as learn about evidence-based best practices and quality improvement strategies.
+This virtual summit will bring together perinatal stakeholders from across the state to gather and identify opportunities for improvement, as well as learn about evidence-based best practices and quality improvement strategies.

 This summit is intended for physicians, advanced practice nurses, nurses, and hospital administrators specializing in family medicine, obstetrics, and pediatrics.